 European health experts also advise the use of FFP3 to minimize the spread of diseases like tuberculosis or measles, because of its unmatchable protection.

-Needless to say, FFP3 is the best face mask to wear in COVID hot zones to minimize the risk of close-contact transmission.
+Needless to say, FFP3 is the best face masks to wear in COVID hot zones to minimize the risk of close-contact transmission.
 However, wearing this mask still won’t completely stop the spread on a large scale.

 Main differences between an FFP1, FFP2, and FFP3 face mask